About Corneal Transplant Surgery

-Your Corneal Transplant Procedure
+How is the Corneal Transplant Procedure performed?

 During your corneal transplant surgery, Dr. Walton will replace your damaged cornea with healthy corneal tissue taken from a donor.
 Dr. Walton typically performs a partial thickness corneal transplant procedure.
 This specialized technique utilizes micro-incision surgery, allowing you to keep 95% of your own cornea.

 The primary benefit of partial thickness corneal transplants is a shorter recovery.
 In fact, your recovery after partial thickness corneal transplant surgery is about 9 months faster than the recovery period for traditional corneal transplant procedures.